Last updated on January 23rd, 2024 at 02:31 am

-If you work with video files, you need a huge amount of space to store them.
+If you work with video files, you need an ample amount of space to store them.

-In most cases, your computer hard disk space is insufficient as you start accumulating more and more video files.
+In most cases, your computer’s hard disk space is insufficient as you start accumulating more and more video files.

 If you’re working with HD video, you would need gigabytes of space for the hours of video you would store.